 At the Transportation Research Board (TRB) 2023 Annual Meeting, Pete Buttigieg, Secretary of the Department of Transportation, zoomed in on the EV part of the story.

 Last fall, the U.S. Department of Transportation approved electric vehicle infrastructure deployment plans submitted by all 50 states, D.C., and Puerto Rico.
 These plans will leverage $5 billion to build EV chargers every 50 miles along 75,000 miles of U.S. highways, creating the backbone of a new national network.

 An additional $2.5 billion in grants will be provided to spread EV chargers more equitably through both urban and rural communities.

 “We can use these funds to put chargers in front of multi-family housing developments in low-income communities,” Buttigieg said.
 “And rural drivers need to cover larger distances, which means they can get even better gas savings.
 Most rural people live in single-family homes, so they can charge their vehicles at home.
 We want to meet people where they are.”
 (What he didn’t mention is EV chargers can also be co-located next to public parks, like Canal Park in Washington, D.C.)

-At TRB, Jennifer Granholm, Secretary of Energy, also highlighted the cost savings EVs can provide all Americans.
+At TRB, Jennifer Granholm, Secretary of the U.S. Department of Energy, also highlighted the cost savings EVs can provide all Americans.
 “To charge an EV — to ‘fill it up’ for a 300-mile range — costs about $12.
 In comparison, filling up a gas tank averages $49.
 That saves more than $35 every time.
 If you are filling up your tank once or twice a month, that’s huge savings.”

 In addition to making EV chargers more accessible, the administration is focused on reducing the cost of EVs overall.